dougeby/IntuneDocs/InTuneDocs/DeployUse/add-apps-for-mobile-devices-in-microsoft-intune.md

 		![Software description example](./media/ios-software-description.png)

 4. On the **Requirements** page, select the requirements that must be met before the app can be installed on a device.
 For example, for an app package for iOS, you can select the minimum version of iOS required.
-And you can select the type of device that it must be, like an iPhone or an iPad.
+Additionally, you can select the type of device that it must be, like an iPhone or an iPad.

     > [!TIP]
     > The **Requirements** page is not displayed for all types of apps.